 You may need to open up your firewall to allow incoming requests from Tracker integrations (e.g., if you have an internal JIRA instance).
 If you need this, ask your network administrator to allow the IP addresses for the following:

 However, please note that the IPs assigned to these addresses may change without notice.

 Setting up an external tool integration

 Your team can use Tracker to prioritize and collaborate around stories that are linked to issues/tickets in other systems (e.g., bug-tracking applications, customer support ticket systems, etc.).
 You can find more detailed setup information for each external tool integration in that specific tool’s Help Center article.
 However, in general, creating an integration will require the following steps:

-Click the Settings tab in your project, then choose Integrations in the sidebar.
+Click the MORE tab in your project view, then choose Integrations from the sidebar.

 Click the Add an integration button and select the type of integration you’d like to add.